adaptivenetworklab/cloud-sdn/scenario_testing/comnetsemu_1st/README.md

 ## 3. Flowvisor

-Change 'localhost' to your Flowvisor instance IP, in case your Flowvisor is installed on a different Instance.
+Change 'localhost' to your Flowvisor instance or container/pod IP, in case your Flowvisor is installed on a different Instance.
 ```bash
 nano flowvisor_slicing.sh
 ```